SWandrey45/phorest-techtest-Stacy-Wandrey/README.md

 You should see the app deployed here:

-##Problems
+## Problems
 curl request was bogus.
-Sending user input (which can contain unknown characters), POST is more robust and secure than GET. the dates needed to be put into a special format
+Sending user input (which can contain unknown characters), POST is more robust and secure than GET. the dates needed to be put into a special format.

+I wanted to do something clever where when the voucher was created it would display the clients name and ID on it as well.
+However it would only return the last client that had been returned in the for look of the searchClient() function.

 ## A place to grow and improve the lives of others
+As my background experience suggests, I like people and I like helping others.
+I love that computer science gives me the tools to help others in a direct way, and hold the power of making the world a better place, even with small changes.
 Thank you very much for the opportunity to inteview and create this tech test!
 I hope it shows you what I am capable of and my passion for software engineering.
-I am happy to answer any questions about
+I am happy to answer any questions about my project and I hope you find that it meets your expectations!